smcclab/smc-course/_assessments/04-lens-performance.md

 - **must** involve all members of your LENS ensemble
 - **must** be created with one of the computer music languages **studied this semester**
-- **must** be 5-7 minutes in length
+- **must** be 4-5 minutes in length (i.e., 240--300 seconds)
-- **must** be presented at a LENS performance
+- **must** be presented at a LENS performance and recorded through our HDMI mixer system.

-We'll make a recording of the performances for archival purposes and also to put on the YouTube channel.
+We make recordings of all performances, including performer's screens and faces for grading and archival purposes.
+Your performance must be recorded through our system with all performers present and all screens visible to be graded.

 {:.info-box}

 You will perform a concert with the members of your group.
 Each group member must present their own work and be prepared to participate in everybody else's piece.

 {:.warn-box}
 **Computer Music Languages studied this semester** are: Pure Data (Vanilla) and Strudel.
 Your performance is expected to work in Pd-vanilla, `strudel.cc` or Flok in Strudel mode.
 If extensions or libraries are required, these **must** be documented in your performance materials.